Radar-Camera BEV Multi-Task Learning with Cross-Task Attention Bridge for Joint 3D Detection and Segmentation: Conclusion

 \section{Conclusion}

 We presented CTAB, a lightweight bidirectional cross-task attention module for joint radar-camera BEV detection and segmentation.
 By leveraging multi-scale deformable attention with confidence gating and group normalization, CTAB enables stable and effective feature exchange between detection and segmentation branches, adding only 0.58M parameters.
-Our framework incorporates an enhanced segmentation decoder with Instance Normalization and learnable BEV Upsampling from $128 \times 128$ to $200 \times 200$ resolution, enabling higher-resolution map prediction and direct comparison with state-of-the-art segmentation methods on a 4-class evaluation including vehicles.
-Integrated into a radar-camera BEV multi-task framework with HUW-based loss balancing, CTAB improves segmentation over the multi-task baseline while maintaining competitive detection performance.
-The learned confidence gates reveal meaningful asymmetry between task branches: detection geometry strongly benefits segmentation, while the pretrained detector selectively incorporates segmentation context---validating the complementary nature of cross-task information flow.
+Our framework incorporates an enhanced segmentation decoder with Instance Normalization and learnable BEV Upsampling from $128 \times 128$ to $200 \times 200$ resolution.
+Integrated into a radar-camera BEV multi-task framework with HUW-based loss balancing, CTAB improves segmentation over the multi-task baseline while maintaining competitive detection performance, with learned confidence gates revealing meaningful asymmetry that validates the complementary nature of cross-task information flow.

 \textbf{Limitations.} While BEV Upsampling improves segmentation resolution, the underlying backbone features remain at $0.8\,\text{m/cell}$; the upsampling module refines spatial detail but cannot recover information lost during the initial BEV projection.
 Our ResNet-50 backbone is smaller than the ViT-B backbones used by top segmentation methods~\cite{bevcar}, limiting direct mIoU comparison; however, the within-framework ablation between baseline and CTAB remains valid.